Jane Gordon, Duchess of Gordon

 Jane Gordon, Duchess of Gordon (1748 or 1749 – 14 April 1812) was a Scottish Tory political hostess.
-Together with her husband Alexander, 4th Duke of Gordon, and son George, Marquess of Huntly (the future 5th Duke of Gordon), she founded the Gordon Highlanders, a British Army infantry regiment which existed until 1994.
+Together with her husband Alexander, 4th Duke of Gordon, and son George, Marquess of Huntly (the future 5th Duke of Gordon), she founded the Gordon Highlanders in 1794, a British Army infantry regiment which existed until 1994.
+Jane had placed a bet with George, the then-Prince of Wales that she could raise more men than he could.
+Although 45 by then, she was still extremely attractive, upon which she based her recruiting technique: She wore a military uniform and a large black feathered hat (highland bonnet), touring Scotland to organise reels.
+Anyone who joined the reel joined the army and received the King's shilling, the recruiting payment, from between the Duchess' lips by kissing her.